Your Ad Here

 Toronto PCC Quest:

-If you read my Arizona trip, my Washington/Cleveland trip reports, Chicago 2008, and Dallas trip, you’ll know of my quest to visit the last 19 PCC streetcars operated by the TTC until 1995 when they were mothballed.
+If you read my Arizona trip and my Washington/Cleveland trip reports, you’ll know that I am on a quest to visit the last 19 PCC streetcars operated by the TTC until 1995 when they were mothballed.
 This page shows all 19 cars in the fleet, and gives a brief history of each car.
 The 19 cars were rebuilt from an order of 50 cars built in 1951 originally numbered in the series 4500-4549.
 When the cars were rebuilt, the TTC renumbered them 4600-4618.
 What follows is a picture of each car, its former number and its disposition.
+I have included where possible the first time I got to ride it post 1996.

 PCC 4600 was one of two prototype rebuilt cars.
 It was originally numbered 4505 and when it was first rebuilt, it was painted in the paint scheme worn by Toronto’s current streetcars.
 It was later repainted maroon and cream.
 The car is currently at the Halton County Radial Railway Museum in Rockwood, Ontario and is used frequently.
-I first visited 4600 in 1996.
+I first visited 4600 in 1996 and got to ride it in 1998.
+In 2023 at Member’s Night at the Halton County Radial Railway Museum which I attended because I’m a member, I actually got to operate 4600 as they were giving members who were not certified on various streetcars a chance to run the car.

 PCC 4601 was the second of two prototype rebuilt cars and the only car not to be rebuilt by the TTC’s own shop forces.
 PCC 4601 was originally numbered 4512.
 Like 4600, it was painted in the paint scheme worn by Toronto’s current streetcars and was later repainted maroon and cream.
 4601 is currently at the Michigan Transit Museum north of Detroit.
 I first visited the car in 2000 where I met my friend Karl.
 4601 can’t run yet because it hasn’t been reguaged to standard gauge (the TTC runs on wide gauge.)

 PCC 4603 was originally numbered 4548.
-The car is currently preserved at the National Capitol Trolley Museum near Washington DC.
+The car was acquired by the National Capitol Trolley Museum near Washington DC straight from TTC.
 The car survived the 2003 car barn fire without a scratch.
 I first visited 4603 in 1999 and I revisited it on my Washington/Cleveland trip in 2007.
+I also rode 4603 first in 1999.

 PCC 4608 was originally numbered 4544.
 The car is owned by Old Pueblo Trolley in Tucson, Arizona.
 The car can’t run just yet because the line only has a wye at one end of the route.
+However, on one day, it was powered up and operated.
+Since then, it’s been stored off the main line.
 I first visited 4608 in 2006 on my Arizona trip.

 PCC 4609 is also in service in Kenosha Wisconsin.
 The car was originally numbered 4526.
 The car is currently in Pittsburgh colours.
 Originally, the car was to be painted in Louisville colours, but the people in Kenosha thought the scheme was ugly.
 I first visited 4609 in 2003 on my way home from SAIT because it wasn’t delivered when I first went to Kenosha in 2000.
-4609 is one of the few good things that came out of my time at SAIT, though I may revisit it in the future.
+4609 is one of the few good things that came out of my time at SAIT, though I revisited it in 2008 on my Chicago trip.
+I would ride 4609 for the first time in 2013.

 PCC 4610 is also in service in Kenosha Wisconsin.
 The car was originally numbered 4541.
 The car retained its Toronto livery.
-I first visited 4610 in 2000.
+I first visited 4610 in 2000 and rode it then.

 When PCC #4611 pulled into the yard on the night of December 8, 1995, it was the last PCC in regular service in Toronto.
 4611 was originally numbered 4540 and is currently at the Halton County Radial Railway Museum in Rockwood, Ontario.
 For awhile, 4611 had two burnt out motors and other minor mechanical problems.
 I first visited 4611 in 1996.
-4611 finally operated under its own power in museum service in fall of 2007.
+4611 finally operated under its own power in museum service in fall of 2007 and I got to ride it then.

 PCC #4612 was originally numbered 4543.
 The car is currently owned by the Edmonton Radial Railway Society and runs at Fort Edmonton Park.
-I first visited 4612 in 1998.
-This picture isn’t the best, but it’ll have to do for now until I revisit it.
-The streetcars at Fort Edmonton Park weren’t running when Mark and I were in Edmonton in January of 2007.
+I first visited 4612 in 1998 but the photos I took then weren’t good.
+Despite visiting Edmonton in 2002, 2003, and 2007, the park was closed.
+It wasn’t until 2013 that I got to revisit it and get better photographs of the car.
+I also rode it then.

 PCC 4613 was originally numbered 4503.
 The car is currently owned by the McKinney Avenue Transit Authority in Dallas Texas.
 I first visited 4613 in 2009 on my Dallas trip.
 Both this car and 4614 are in storage as the McKinney Avenue line only has a loop at one end of their line.